jfly/repltest/README.md

-# `repl-driver`
+# `repltest`

+`repltest` is a tool for verifying that REPL sessions do what they say they do.

-`repl-driver` is a Python library for driving REPLs.
-Think of it like `pexpect`, but without the waiting or regexes.
+It also includes a Python library (`repltest.Driver`) that can be useful for programmatically controlling REPLs.
+Sort of like `pexpect`, but without the waiting or regexes.

 ## Motivation